 Is Digital Nomadism On The Rise In 2023?

 With remote work becoming a norm, especially since the pandemic, digital nomadism is on the rise, and here are statistics to prove it!
-In 2020, 10.9 million people described themselves as digital nomads, but this number grew to 35 million by the end of 2022.
+In 2020, 10.9 million people identified as digital nomads, but this number grew to 35 million by the end of 2022.
 The momentum carried into 2023, with 17.3 million American workers embracing the digital nomad lifestyle, marking a 2% uptick from the previous year.

 9 Key Digital Nomad Statistics And Facts In Bullet Points (2023)

 - Average digital nomad’s age: 32 years old

 - Demography: Females (49.81%) and males (50.19%)

 - Biggest challenge: Wifi and finding a good place to work

 - Working hours: < 40 hours/week